 3 meals per day for homestay students

-Day trips to the wine region of Valencia and Peniscola, Albufera National Park and a 2-night excursion to Spain’s capital city, Madrid
+Day trips to a winery with vineyard and Peniscola, Albufera National Park and a 2-night excursion to Spain’s capital city, Madrid

 A wide range of AIFS-organized cultural activities and social events to enrich your experience